puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 >**Tip**: Follow the instructions in the [NTP Quick Start Guide](./quick_start_ntp.html) to have Puppet ensure time is in sync across your deployment.

 >**Note**: You can add the DNS nameserver class to as many agents as needed.
-For ease of explanation, our console images or instructions may show only one agent node.
+For ease of explanation, this guide will reference only one agent.

 ### Write the `resolver` Class